vitaly-belik/kestrel_age/README.md

 *Annotations.ipynb* is light weight notebook for simple image annotations.

-*YOLO.ipynb* demonstrates YOLO application for birds detection fine tuned with a custom annotations.
+*Yolo.ipynb* demonstrates YOLO application for birds detection fine tuned with a custom annotations.